FIN-006: Insurance Coverage

-Whenever any type of loss occurs, except those involving University owned or rented vehicles or injuries to employees while on the job, an Incident Report Form should be completed and faxed to OPLRM (434) 982-2635, or hand-delivered to 2400 Old Ivy Rd.
+Whenever any type of loss occurs, except those involving University owned or rented vehicles or injuries to employees while on the job, an Incident Report Form must be completed and faxed to OPLRM (434) 982-2635, or hand-delivered to 2400 Old Ivy Rd.
 Suite 181, or emailed to ORM-FRM@virginia.edu within 24 hours.
-For incidents involving University owned or rented vehicles, an Automobile Loss Notice Form should be completed and sent to the OPLRM within 24 hours.
+For incidents involving University owned or rented vehicles, an Automobile Loss Notice Form must be completed and sent to the OPLRM within 24 hours.
 To report injuries to employees while on the job (Workers Compensation), contact the Human Resources Benefits Office.
 For vehicle incidents that involve employee injuries, report them to both the OPLRM and Human Resources.
 [See the OPLRM website for details on claim reporting.]
 For incidents involving Medical Center patients, contact the Medical Center’s Risk Management Office.

 A brief outline of the University’s risk management programs is provided below, but because of the complexity of the various insurance and self-insurance plans it does not detail all of the exclusions and exceptions.
 To make inquiries concerning these programs, to report any incidents relating to bodily injury or property damage, or to report any other incidents or conditions that appear hazardous or that might result in financial loss to the University, contact the OPLRM.